EvelynGriffith/text-processing/writing/reflection.md

 # Text Analysis

-TODO: Make sure that you delete all of the TODO markers in this file and either rewrite or delete all of the prompts.
-Ultimately, this file should contained polished writing that is free of mistakes in grammar, spelling, or Markdown syntax.
-It should also be a polished article that is suitable for publication on your professional web site.

 TODO: Make sure that your GitHub repository contains the following text files:

 - `generated_one.txt`: generated text from the `aitextgen` program provided as a part of this project